bpcmusic/telex/README.md

 ### Critical Startup Optimization for Compilation

+> NOTE: this keeps changing in the Teensyduino application.
+I'm not finding this necessary anymore, but am leaving the old instructions in case anyone wants to fuss around with it.
+You can ignore for now.

 If you want your TELEX to be ready when your Teletype has booted and is sending out the `I` script for the program that it is loading at startup, you need to make a change to the Teensy file "pins_teensy.c" in your Arduino hardware folder.
 For my mac, this is inside of the Arduino application package in:

 `Contents\Java\hardware\teensy\avr\cores\teensy3\pins_teensy.c`